adobong-sunog/blog_posts/README.md

 > Status: Complete

 ## Description
-* A small project that allows you to post and delete your own blogs.
+* A small project that allows you to post and delete blogs.
 Made specifically to learn more about the [ReactJS](https://reactjs.org) library.

 ## Setup
 > [NodeJS](https://nodejs.org) must be installed on your computer.